 The quarterfinals open with the tournament's best team against the one nobody wanted to draw.
-Foxborough gets France — group winners, 3-0 and 1-0 through the knockouts, the market's standing favorite — against Morocco, a side that put the Netherlands out on penalties and then beat Canada 3-0 without breaking stride.
+Foxborough gets France — a perfect 3-0 in the group, 2-0 through the knockouts, the market's standing favorite — against Morocco, a side that put the Netherlands out on penalties and then beat Canada 3-0 without breaking stride.
 One game on the July 9 card, and the model's read is clean: France control it, Morocco make it ugly, and the goals stay scarce.

 France vs. Morocco (Gillette Stadium, Foxborough)